RiqqiAmru/motorkawanku-be/README.md

 ## on the way

+### app

 -   [x] delete the registration controller
 -   [x] make role admin and user (validation)
 -   [ ] make user CRUD on admin role
+-   [ ] make CRUD data investasi
+-   [ ] make CRUD data geolocation

+### guest

+-   [ ] view data kumuh awal, akhir, investasi and maps

+### secondary

+-   user management

-    > admin can see the list of user
+    -   [x] admin can see the list of user
-    > admin can make new user (role user/ admin) with random password, then send the password to the user email (or whatsapp)
+    -   [ ] admin can make new user (role user/ admin) with default password, then send the password to the user email (or whatsapp)
-    > admin can update the user data -> change the role, name, email, generate new password, etc
+    -   [ ] admin can update the user data -> change the role, name, email, generate new password, etc >
-    > admin can delete the user ->deleted user not really deleted, but only change the status to inactive, and can be seen by the admin or activated again
+    -   [x] admin can delete the user ->deleted user not really deleted, but only change the status to inactive, and can be seen by the admin or activated again
-    > admin cannot delete another admin (can only delete itself)
+    -   [x] admin cannot delete another admin (can only delete itself)

--   [ ] make CRUD data investasi in both role (with geolocation [optional])
--   [ ] make CRUD geolocation data for admin role
+    -   [ ] data tables and pagination
+    -   [ ] user with default password will get a alert to change their password, the alert cannot be hide itself

+-   [] add progress bar for alert information with self extinct
 -   [ ] user can see the data within their area, and admin can see all data
 -   [ ] user can lock the investasi data if the data is already inputted
 -   [ ] admin can see the data that is locked and not locked by the user